 25 But Jesus called [his disciples] to him and said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 26 It shall not be so among you.
 But whoever would be great among you must be your servant, 27 and whoever would be first among you must be your slave 28 even as the Son of Man came not to be served but to serve, and to give his life… (Matt 20:20–28 ESV) [2b]

 The entire system of Jewish temple worship & sacrifice, culminating with Jesus coming to be judged and executed by the Jewish priesthood & Roman authorities can be seen as a clear symbolic teaching and example to show both the right way (by humble non-institutionalized example) and the wrong way (by means of religious or political authority) to lead man.
 The second and third temptations of Christ were an offer by Satan to get power and authority the wrong way.
 The Christian priesthood was not meant to give man the right or legitimacy to rule over others.
 It was instituted to give mankind a symbol of a heavenly system—and to teach mankind that true authority over others comes only through self-sacrifice.
 Heavenly authority is meant to maintain equality through the self-sacrifice and subservience of the leadership.
-To humble the powerful into being equal slaves and servants in Christ.
+To humble powerful people into being equal slaves and servants in Christ.
 This is why this responsibility of servitude is often only given to the most assertive and domineering (masculine) aspects of humanity and withheld from the humble or subjugated (feminine) aspects of humanity.
-From it’s beginning, the power hungry wanted it (see Ex 32), and then distorted it making it into a way to add to their power… and thus become an object lesson for the world of their own wickedness.
+That’s not to say women should not have priesthood authority, but instead that priesthood authority was an order and charge of humility given to the powerful, that they should abase themselves to be equals with the less powerful aspects of society.
 [2c]